 Cancun is a very festive city all year round.
-However, Semana Santa is a special season to visit it and discover the infinite possibilities offered by this place: from visiting ancient ruins, trying aquatic activities like swimming with dolphins, to living the well-known Caribbean party on its beaches, you can be sure that you won’t be bored at all!
+However, Semana Santa is a special season to visit it and discover the infinite possibilities offered by this place: from visiting ancient ruins, trying aquatic activities like swimming with dolphins in cancun, to living the well-known Caribbean party on its beaches, you can be sure that you won’t be bored at all!

 If you have booked your trip to be there during these days, it’s time to plan all the things you will do.
 Pack your bags and prepare for adventure!

 What can you do during Easter week in Cancun?

 You must have seen the photos: there are no other beaches like Cancun beaches.
 If you want to party and be delighted by the different beaches in the area, keep reading!

 Start your journey on Delfines beach, one of the beaches that allows access to everyone in the hotel area; for that reason, it has an amazing atmosphere where warm locals and joyful tourists come together.
 Of course, you will find the famous blue tones of the sea and the typical white sand.

 However, if you want to know something different, go to Playa del Carmen, where you will find one of the most beautiful beaches in the world, but also some incredible ecologic parks like Xcaret, where you can swim with dolphins.
 We suggest you get an all-inclusive package for Xcaret to enjoy this park to the fullest!

 Nevertheless, if you are a bit tired of partying all night long, you might want to take a break in Isla Mujeres.
 Located only 13 km away from Cancun, this amazing spot has crystal and warm beaches, dedicated to Ixchel, the ancient Mayan goddess of fertility, love and the moon.
 The mysticism and beauty of the beach will help you rest completely!